 Melbourne Maritime Heritage Network (MMHN) is a non-political, not-for-profit, member-based ‘umbrella’ organisation (i.e. a Network) that brings together individuals and stakeholder groups from marine, maritime heritage, education, tourism, corporate and community sectors, all of which share a commitment to fostering greater recognition of, and knowledge about, Melbourne’s rich maritime heritage and maritime industry sector – past, present and future.

-MMHN sees itself as a catalyst to advocate for the better management of maritime matters.
+MMHN is a catalyst to advocate for the better management of maritime matters.
 It seeks to sharpen the focus on the richness of Melbourne’s maritime heritage and the crucial role of its port facilities in delivering social, cultural and economic benefits to Melbourne and regional Victoria.

 Melbourne has in effect turned its back on its rich maritime heritage.
 Melbourne was, and is still, a great port city.
 Trade by sea was, and is still, crucial in underpinning Melbourne’s economic prosperity.
 Melbourne remains the nation’s largest port.
 This cultural and economic strength in Melbourne has not been adequately acknowledged in the public realm and thus far remains undervalued and inadequately exploited by government.
 Melbourne Maritime Heritage Network (MMHN) was formed to address these ‘deficits’ and to facilitate cooperation, collaboration and coordination across stakeholder groups.

 In the twenty-first century MMHN is committed to ensuring Maritime Melbourne, so critical to our future national prosperity, is accorded due recognition by: